Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

-# Tornevalls Resurs Bank Payment Gateway for WooCommerce #
+# Resurs Bank Plus Payment Gateway for WooCommerce #

 This is a third party plugin written to work as a payment gateway for WooCommerce and WordPress.
+It has been approved as a working project by Resurs developers and will therefore soon be imported as an official release for Resurs.
+However, there will be breaking changes that will make it impossible to overwrite version 2.2 properly.

+**NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE**

+As PHP 7.4 is about to get outdated, this entire module requires you to upgrade to the latest release of PHP (currently 8.1+) since Resurs Bank is strictly require as high security as possible.

+Translations are currently under reconstruction as Resurs Bank has requirements of how they should look and be implemented.

 [![Crowdin](https://badges.crowdin.net/trwbc/localized.svg)](https://crowdin.com/project/trwbc)